-My research is deeply engaged with local Kichwa language initiatives.
-I agree that notions of languages are indicative of, and usually subsumed by, larger struggles over what we could broadly, and euphemistically, term cultural debates.
-With this acknowledgement, I offer that language initiatives provide one route of confronting systemic inequality that exists in Ecuador.
-We are aware that ideologies about shared languages can, and frequently do, unify groups.
-I hope that Kichwa revitalization initiatives will contribute to increased social organization by Kichwa individuals in Ecuador, especially as multicultural policies have gained popularity in Latin America.
-These ideologies drive my involvement with Kichwa educational programs and materials.
+My research is deeply engaged with local Kichwa language initiatives, since they provide a means of confronting systemic inequality that exists in Ecuador.
+We believe that Kichwa revitalization initiatives will contribute to increased social organization by Kichwa individuals in Ecuador, especially as multicultural policies have gained popularity in Latin America.

-I am also committed to writing about my research for broader audiences, and I especially do so in Spanish.
+I am also committed to writing about my research for broader audiences, and I’ve especially done so in Spanish.
 Please see the following links:

 An editorial in El Universo, the oldest newspaper in Ecuador: http://www.eluniverso.com/opinion/2014/02/16/nota/2189631/quichua-se-habla-confianza